tonyrubak/MemoryArena.jl/README.md

 1. At this point, the `TypedArena` does not support `Union` types or abstract types.
 This is a planned feature.

-2. Yyou should not store objects in the arena which contain references to objects managed by the Julia garbage collector.
+2. You should not store objects in the arena which contain references to objects managed by the Julia garbage collector.
 Doing so will almost surely result in corrupt memory and a crashing program.